Vishdom2304/SearchMe/README.md

 # Search Functionality | Smallcase

-This is a frontend assessment for intern position given by Smallcase.
 Search Functionality is basically a react app embedded with automatic seach feature as the user types his query in the search box.
 It displays the search results in a paginated view with 5 results per page.